Second Amendment to the United States Constitution: Influence of the English Bill of Rights of 1689

-Influence of the English Militia Act of 1757
+Influence of the British Militia Act 1757

-In 1757 Great Britain's Parliament created "An Act for better ordering of the militia forces in the several counties of that part of Great Britain called England".
-This act declared that a well-ordered and well-disciplined militia was essentially necessary to the safety, peace and prosperity of the English Kingdom, and that the current militia laws for the regulation of the militia were defective and ineffectual.
+In 1757 Great Britain's Parliament created the Militia Act 1757 (30 Geo.
+2. c.
+25), "An Act for better ordering of the militia forces in the several counties of that part of Great Britain called England".
+This act declared that "a well-ordered and well-disciplined militia is essentially necessary to the safety, peace and prosperity of this kingdom," and that the current militia laws for the regulation of the militia were defective and ineffectual.
 Influenced by this act, in 1775 Timothy Pickering created "An Easy Plan of Discipline for a Militia".
-Greatly inhibited by the events surrounding Salem Massachusetts, where the plan was printed, Pickering submitted the writing to George Washington.
+Greatly inhibited by the events surrounding Salem, Massachusetts, where the plan was printed, Pickering submitted the writing to George Washington.
 On May 1, 1776, the Massachusetts Bay Councell resolved that Pickering's discipline, a modification of the 1757 act, be the discipline of their Militia.
 On March 29, 1779, for members of the Continental Army this was replaced by Von Steuben's Regulations for the Order and Discipline of the Troops of the United States.
 With ratification of the Second Amendment, after May 8, 1792, the entire United States Militia, barring two declarations, would be regulated by Von Steuben's Discipline.

 America before the U.S. Constitution

-Settlers in Colonial America viewed the right to arms and/or the right to bear arms and/or state militias as important for one or more of these purposes (in no particular order):